 To simple log outputs during a time series simulation use ow.log_variable(table, column) where table is the name of the (result) table, e.g. “res_bus”, and column the name of the column, e.g. “vm_pu”.

 More sophisticated outputs can be added as well since for each value to be stored a function is added to the output_list which is called at the end of each time step.
 The function reads the calculation results and returns the desired values to store.
+The function is expected to return scalar value by default.
+If more values are returned, the function should have “n_columns” as a paramter (see example below for logging of cost function values).
 These values are then stored in the output DataFrame in a column named after the function you implemented.
 Such a function can be used to store only some information of the power flow results, like the highest values of the line loading in a time step or the mean values.
 Check the “advanced time series example” jupyter notebook for an example.

 net - The pandapower format network